coastalwhite/intro-power-analysis/src/aes/cpa.md

 [correlation] between that leakage model and the power trace at every point in time.
 This means we are going to need multiple *power traces*: multiple power consumption values for each point in time.
 This assumes we have already (roughly) [synchronized][Sum of absolute differences] our power traces.
-This is done on the instruction level with our compiled algorithms on the [ChipWhisperer], so we don't have to worry about it too much.
+On the [ChipWhisperer], this done on the instruction level with our compiled algorithms, so we don't have to worry about it too much.

 ### Pearson Correlation Coefficients